Reasons to Become a Christian

 The original Greek "δοκός [dokos]" here translated as "plank" is sometimes translated as "log" or "beam", and from what I've read, it seems that it was intended to mean a rafter or other large type of roof beam.
 (Before beginning his ministry, Jesus was a carpenter.
 Also, Jewish houses in Jesus' time were made from stone and the main use of timber in a house was for the roof beams).
 There's no possible way that such a plank could fit inside a human eye, so clearly this is meant as a metaphor and not a literal large plank of wood in someone's eye.

-I think the reason for the metaphor of eternal hell is that it's meant to mean "a really long time".
-For all I know it may last so long as to make the length of our Earthly human life seem like just a blink.
-I also consider it to mean that it's much (perhaps much, much, much) easier to decide to change ourselves in the kinds of ways that we're meant to change before we die, rather than after we die.
+I think the reason for the metaphor of eternal hell is that it's meant to mean "a really, really long time".
+Perhaps it may last so long as to make the length of our Earthly human life seem like just a blink.
+I also consider it to mean that it's much (and perhaps much, much, much) easier to decide to change ourselves in the kinds of ways that we're meant to change before we die, rather than after we die.

 I think that the point it's mentioned in the Bible is to be a warning, and a motivation to learn what's best done while still in this life.
 I don't think it's put there to frighten people away from believing , using the argument that a God which could condemn people to a literally eternal inescapable hell would be worse than any human tyrant in history — and how could anyone love and worship a God like that, apart from essentially selfish people more interested in their own eternal salvation than that of the majority of the human race?
 Which is in huge contradiction with all the other Bible passages teaching us to not be selfish.

-I can imagine that 2000 years ago, when the Bible was written, perhaps people did not understand the mathematically infinite idea of eternity in the way that modern people with 10-13 years of formal schooling in maths understand it.
+I can imagine that 2000 years ago, when the Bible was written, perhaps people did not understand the mathematically infinite idea of eternity in the way that modern people with 10-13 years of formal schooling in maths (and perhaps tertiary education on top of that) understand it.
 And that the idea of "eternal" was just a way of saying a really really really long time.
 Longer perhaps than you can even imagine — but even a time as long as that would be like nothing, like not even a tiny fraction of a nanosecond, compared to a literally infinite amount of time.

 More of this later...